International Nomenclature of Cosmetic Ingredients: United States

-In the U.S., under the Food, Drug, and Cosmetic Act and the Fair Packaging and Labeling Act, certain accurate information is a requirement to appear on labels of cosmetic products.
-In Canada, the regulatory guideline is the Cosmetic Regulations.
-Ingredient names must comply by law with EU requirements by using INCI names.
+In the U.S., under the Federal Food, Drug, and Cosmetic Act and the Fair Packaging and Labeling Act, certain accurate information is required to appear on labels of cosmetic products, including the ingredient list.
+In the U.S., as defined and regulated by the Food and Drug Administration (FDA), true soaps are specifically exempted from INCI labelling requirements as cosmetics.